-The OSC has strengthened white-collar crime enforcement through increased use of administrative monetary penalties of up to \$1 million for each failure to comply, trading bans and disgorgement orders.
-These enforcement mechanisms are more flexible, as they do not engage the presumption of innocence and other constitutional safeguards for an accused.
+The Ontario Securities Commission and other provincial securities regulatory authorities have strengthened white-collar crime enforcement through increased use of significant administrative monetary penalties, along with trading bans and disgorgement orders.
+These enforcement mechanisms are more flexible as they do not engage the presumption of innocence and other constitutional safeguards for the accused.